carolinlawrence/carolinlawrence.github.io/index.markdown

 # News
 ## 2020
+* September 24: Talk at the first virtual <a href="https://www.heidelberg-laureate-forum.org/">Heidelberg Laureate Forum (HLF)</a> about “The Knowledge Pipeline: Extract, Enrich and Explain”.
 * July 14: <a href="https://medium.com/@lawrence.carolin/interpretability-and-analysis-of-models-for-nlp-e6b977ac1dc6?source=friends_link&sk=02f3219600aebb081169e58354ff4b39">Blog post</a> that summarices the ACL 2020 track "Interpretability and Analysis of Models for NLP"
 * July 3-10: I was an official microblogger for ACL 2020, focusing on the track "Interpretability and Analysis of Models for NLP" (see also my Twitter handle below).
 I'm also one of the mentors at ACL 2020.
 * May 13: Talk at the <a href="https://www.cl.uni-heidelberg.de/colloquium/statnlp/">StatNLP Colloquium</a> about "Bidirectional Sequence Generation and its Prototype Transfer".